scrna4/6 Jupyter Notebook lamindata

 Hide code cell output

-uid name description hash reference reference_type visibility transform_id meta_artifact_id version is_latest run_id created_at created_by_id
+uid key description hash reference reference_type version is_latest is_locked created_at branch_id space_id created_by_id run_id meta_artifact_id

 id